Florida

 Timing: New York handled apostille turnaround is usually 1-2 business days for eligible company-record requests when Notary Geek can obtain the company record online and the route is clean.
 Other New York document types may take longer.

 Keep in mind: The 1-2 day New York turnaround is a Notary Geek handled-route expectation for clean eligible paths, not a blanket state guarantee.
 Vital records and other physical originals or certified copies may need to be shipped to Notary Geek before the apostille handling clock starts.
-Timing can also change when the document needs county clerk authentication, city/county source work, court handling, school verification, a notary correction, courier movement, or another prerequisite before the state apostille step.
+New York notarized documents and many local records can require a county-clerk authentication step before the state apostille.
+New York City vital records, New York State vital records, divorce decrees, company records, and notarized private documents should not be treated as one generic New York route.

 Source confidence: medium-high for Notary Geek handled-route timing; official New York source, prerequisite authentication, and document eligibility still need confirmation before quoting